 All steps in the standards and certification process, including standard-setting, impact evaluation and assurance (certification and accreditation) have a role to play in the effectiveness of a system.
 ISEAL builds understanding of good practices for standards systems and sets internationally applicable good practice guidance for the implementation of credible standards systems.
 These Codes of Good Practice are applied by leading standards systems and compliance is an ISEAL membership requirement.
-Review and revision of the ISEAL Codes is managed by a Technical Advisory Committee made up of outside experts.
+Review and revision of the ISEAL Codes is managed by a Technical Committee made up of outside experts.
 The ISEAL Board of Directors do not have a role in Code content development.

 The globally supported ISEAL Credibility Principles articulate the practices that define credible sustainability standards systems.
 These concepts, such as transparency, engagement and improvement underpin our Codes of Good Practice.